-‘When you’re in the wrong, just listen.
+“When you’re in the wrong, just listen.
 And be very patient because it’s such a long game in venture.

-And you have to be obsessed.
-People in VC are very passionate; I think the best people are obsessed with this world.
-And they let it become their world.
+“And you have to be obsessed.
+People in venture capital are very passionate.
+I think the best people are obsessed with this world and they let it become their world.
 And there’s nothing wrong with that.
 Of course, it’s important to have a work-life balance, but if you love it, it’s okay to say you love it.

-There are a lot of resources out there and great programs, such as the Newton Program.
+“There are a lot of resources out there and great programs, such as the Newton Venture Program.
 There’s no reason to not know things.
 Be educated.
 Be informed.
-I’ve got this email list for people who want to get into VC: books you should read, podcasts you should listen to, news that you subscribe to, events etc’
+I’ve got this email list for people who want to get into venture capital – books you should read, podcasts you should listen to, news that you subscribe to, events and so on.”

-‘Go get a project!
+“Go get a project!
 You don’t have to be a tech-transfer person to really get involved in a tech-transfer project.
 Show your keenness, your competence, your commitment and get going with a project – then you’ve got something to talk about.

-Edward de Bono said once that, to be successful, you have to be lucky, or a little mad, or very talented, or find yourself in a rapid-growth field.
+“Edward de Bono once said that to be successful you have to be lucky, or a little mad, or very talented, or find yourself in a rapid-growth field.
 For me, I found myself in a high-growth area, so it was relatively easy to get into tech transfer.
 It didn’t exist and there weren’t many people who saw it as a valid career path.
-Nowadays, competition is much fiercer for these jobs because it is seen as a valid and legitimate career choice for people who’ve got PhDs or post-doctorates’
+Nowadays, competition is much fiercer for these jobs because it is seen as a valid and legitimate career choice for people who’ve got PhDs or post-doctorates”

-As a VC, you need analytical skills and numeracy skills, but they are not the only ones needed.
+“As a VC, you need analytical skills and numeracy skills, but they are not the only ones needed.
 Venture capital is very much a people business – it’s about deploying capital behind the entrepreneurs and the people working in the startup who are going to make the difference.

-Anyone with a STEM degree who has an aspiration to become a venture capitalist should teach themselves basic finance (or find a mentor who can teach them).
-In other words, learn the fundamentals of the balance sheet and profit and loss, and understand how they play out in company operations.
+“Anyone with a STEM degree who has an aspiration to become a venture investor should teach themselves basic finance (or find a mentor who can teach them).
+In other words, learn the fundamentals of the balance sheet and profit and loss, and understand how they play out in company operations.”